Are you looking for a list of internet search engines that you can use when the doomsday hits Google?

-AOL Search provides users with access to the web, image, multimedia, shopping, news, and local search results.
+AOL Search engine provides users with access to the web, image, multimedia, shopping, news, and local search results.
 This page focuses mainly on the web results AOL Search provides.

 When displaying results from a search, AOL breaks the page down into the following order from top to bottom: Two search bars (top and bottom of the page), Snapshots (if applicable), Sponsored Links, Matching Sites, and Product Results.